 Red Palm Weevil, a little creature able to create major impact

 Date palms and canary palms have been exploited since ancient times in commerce, nutrition, landscape enhancement, and other activities in the Mediterranean, Middle East, and North Africa regions.
 Currently, it is estimated that they cover more than 1.3 million hectares.
 Unfortunately, the Red Palm Weevil (RPW), a lethal pest that threatens these palms, has spread worldwide.
-This could unfold a future crisis since palms represent high-valued assets in the socio-economic development of the above mentioned regions.
+This could unfold a future crisis since palms represent high-valued assets in the above mentioned regions' socio-economic development.

-As palm trees are widely spread over large territories across the globe, it is hardly possible to detect each palm tree and visually check on symptoms caused by the RPW.
+As palm trees are widely spread over large territories globally, it is hardly possible to detect each palm tree and visually check on symptoms caused by the RPW.
 But what if we used earth observation data and remote sensing technology to detect and scan palm trees?
-In the PalmWatch project, we are currently evaluating the potential of, for example, using drone-based image processing to detect this lethal pest and set up an automated processing chain and visualization platform to indicate infestation probabilities.
+In the PalmWatch project, we are currently evaluating the potential of, for example, using drone-based image processing to detect this destructive pest and set up an automated processing chain and visualization platform to indicate infestation probabilities.